Jalapeno Popper Grilled Turkey Sandwich

 To make fried shallots, slice them thin and preheat oil to 350˚F in a medium pot.
 Dust shallots with seasoned flour and fry for 3-4 minutes until deep brown and crispy.
 Remove and let drain on a few paper towels.

-Word from the Author:
+A word from the Author:

 “Grilling season is finally here and rather than go for a burger, I’ve been working on a grilled turkey sandwich that is big on flavor.
 Rather than use ground turkey, it uses thinly sliced turkey tenderloins or turkey breast.